PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ### Allow customers to add a text or an image
 Help text: You can use this file to personalize the customer's product.

- - **Field name**: Enter the name of the field which is displayed on the product page in the front office.
-A drop-down next to the field is displayed when there are several languages installed (disabled languages are displayed in the drop-down).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic ([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299))
+ - **Field name** - Input text - Language Selector -  Enter the name of the field which is displayed on the product page in the front office.

   -   **Type**: Drop-down with 3 options: text, file & numeric.
 By default text is selected.
 If you choose “text” in the front office you can complete the field with alphanumeric chars.
 If you choose “file”, you can upload a file.
 If you choose “numeric” you can enter only numbers ([improvement 11795](https://github.com/PrestaShop/PrestaShop/issues/11795))